port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 - Python & PIP installed
 - Nodejs

-Interaction with Port will be primarily conducted using the API in this example, but everything can also be performed using the web UI as well.
+In this example, interaction with Port will be primarily conducted using the API, but can also be done using the web UI.

 ## Scenario